Yandex Cloud

 • Relationships between access policies and roles

-• Resources governed by access policies
+• Resources that take access policies

 1. Concepts